 Our value proposition is that transparency builds understanding and accountability for a sector's performance through an immutable and independent audit trail of events eliminating "green washing" data from the process which is a good thing for building public confidence and trust.

 The result is a more open, transparent and publicly verifiable independent system of record.

 Blockchain will fundamentally change the way we think about exchanging value and assets, enforcing contracts, and securely sharing data.

 Since delivering our first Proof of Concept in 2016, we have seen the technology mature, the global effort to agree on standards, and the shifting of digital transformation to the mainstream.

 The common theme that links our use cases is that we break down data silos that often plague organisations enabling different organisations that may not trust each other access the same information seamlessly.
 The result is increased efficiency and reduction on costs to businesses, and improving the customer experience through building confidence in the data and trust in the transaction.

-During the analysis and design phase of the project we will work with our customers to identify the business processes that both: delivers value to the ecosystem and is feasible to implement in the time allocated for development.
+During the design phase of the project we work with our customers to identify business goals and set a time schedule for development.

-After the successful completion of a project, the next phase is the technical delivery of a demonstrable product which can involve a series of sprints that are more complex and usually involve multiple stakeholders.
+After the successful completion of a project, the next phase is the technical delivery of a demonstrable product.
+This often involves a complex series of “sprints” as well as multiple stakeholders.

-Platforms provide key services that support a core set of applications and establish a third-party application marketplace to accelerate service innovation.
+Platforms establish a third-party application marketplace to accelerate service delivery and to encourage innovation.